 - Request letters of recommendation (optional) from individuals who can speak to

 your dedication, enthusiasm, and intent to obtain your master’s degree from the program at WVU.
 Letters from former professors, employers, and/or other sources

 who can testify to your academic performance and work ethic are also appropriate.

-All applicants must have earned a bachelor’s degree from an accredited institution, prior to the start of the first WVU IMC or DMC online course.The admissions committee considers several factors regarding academic capability including: undergraduate GPA, years since receipt of undergraduate degree, improvement in performance from first to senior year, and academic performance within major/emphasis.
+All applicants must have earned a bachelor’s degree from an accredited institution, prior to the start of the first WVU Data, Digital or IMC online course.The admissions committee considers several factors regarding academic capability including: undergraduate GPA, years since receipt of undergraduate degree, improvement in performance from first to senior year, and academic performance within major/emphasis.

 - Address any lapse in your academic performance record in your personal statement.
 Also, proactively answer questions that the admissions committee is likely to have about your previous academic performance.